Connect with others who understand.

 • Your syringe or autoinjector

-• A sharps container for your needle after you finish
+• A sharps container

 Choose the Right Location

 If someone else is administering your injection, you may prefer the upper arm.
-Your helper should inject 3 inches above the elbow and three inches below the shoulder on the side or back of the arm.
+Your helper should inject 3 inches above the elbow and 3 inches below the shoulder on the side or back of the arm.
 Don’t try to inject your own arm.

 Clean and Sterilize